© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

-SATRA already provides a comprehensive and unrivalled chair testing service that can be applied to most seating designs.
+SATRA already provides a comprehensive chair testing service that can be applied to most seating designs.
 However, for bariatric or heavy-duty use, the current UK and European test standards have no provision for the extra loads and forces that may be required.
 So far, with office pedestal chairs, SATRA has developed a test method which incorporates the clauses of BS 5459-2, but with loads and cycles for persons weighing up to 225kg (see table 1).

 |Table 1: Performance comparison example|

 |Standard/Clause No||Test||Persons up to 150kg||Persons up to 225kg|